Simultaneous Sensing Data Acquisition and Sharing in Low-Altitude Wireless Networks: Fundamental Limits and Optimal Signaling: Conclusion

 \section{Conclusion}

-In this paper, we delve into the dual-functional signaling strategy for communication-assisted sensing (CAS) systems across three primary aspects.
-Firstly, we develop a modified source-channel separation theorem (MSST) tailored for CAS systems under the condition of separable distortion metric.
+In this paper, we delve into the dual-functional signaling strategy for simultaneous sensing data acquisition and sharing (SDAS) systems across three primary aspects.
+Firstly, we develop a modified source-channel separation theorem tailored (MSST) for \ac{sdas} systems under the condition of separable distortion metric.
 We elucidate the operational meaning of the proposed MSST from the perspective of coding theory.
-Secondly, we develop an input distribution optimization scheme for the CAS system under scalar channels, which minimizes the CAS distortion while adhering to the MSST and resource constraints.
-We determine the optimal distribution for CAS systems, balancing between the conventional communication-optimal (Gaussian distribution) and sensing-optimal (2-ary pulse amplitude modulation) schemes.
-Thirdly, we propose an ISAC waveform design method for Gaussian signaling in MIMO CAS systems, where a successive convex approximation (SCA) algorithm is conceived to solve for the optimal covariance matrix.
+Secondly, we develop an input distribution optimization scheme for \ac{sdas} systems under scalar channels, which minimizes the \ac{sdas} distortion while adhering to the MSST constraint.
+We determine the optimal distribution, balancing between the conventional communication-optimal (Gaussian distribution) and sensing-optimal (2-ary pulse amplitude modulation) schemes.
+Thirdly, we propose an ISAC waveform design method for Gaussian signaling in MIMO \ac{sdas} systems, where a successive convex approximation algorithm is conceived to solve for the optimal covariance matrix.
 Simulation results show the unique performance tradeoff between the sensing and communication processes.